System Design Space

 System Design Interview

-Classic Proximity Service as a separate geosearch pattern in product systems.
+A classic walkthrough of Proximity Service as a core geosearch pattern in product systems.

 Open review